Graphnet-Health/fhir-api-specs/docs/api/apiObservation.md

 ### \_lastUpdated

-To retrieve `Observations` based on the updated date of the record.
+To retrieve `Observations` based on the last updated date of the record.

 ```http
 GET /Observation?patient={id}&_lastUpdated={value}